-- 1.1 This policy statement relates to Hambleton District Council's Planning Enforcement service. and describes how the Council will undertake the role of enforcing planning control. - 1.2 Planning enforcement powers are discretionary and must be exercised fairly and in the public interest.
-The Government's policy on planning enforcement is in the National Planning Policy Framework (NPPF) 2012, paragraph 207:
+1.1 Planning enforcement powers are discretionary and must be exercised fairly and in the public interest.
+The Government's policy on planning enforcement is set out at paragraph 207 of the National Planning Policy Framework (NPPF) 2012:

 "Effective enforcement is important as a means of maintaining public confidence in the planning system.
-Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control....and take action where it is appropriate to do so."
+Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control."

-- 1.3 This Local Enforcement Plan explains how the Council will manage enforcement proactively, in a way that is appropriate to its area.
-How it will: - (a) Respond to alleged cases of unauthorised development - (b) Monitor compliance with planning decisions; - (c) Take action where it is appropriate to do so. - 1.4 It is also important that the service is delivered in a way that is responsive to the needs of business, in line with the Council's aim to be "business friendly".
-Enforcement allegations often concern business activity and whilst all allegations must be investigated and steps taken to control breaches where it is expedient to do so, the Council must seek to understand the likely impact of proposed action on business and only take such action where is it necessary and in the public interest.
-That is consistent with this more specific aim of the Council Business Plan: "To ensure that the Planning Service supports the sustainable economic growth and development of the District." - 1.5 The Core Strategy for Hambleton District's Local Development Framework sets out a "Vision for Hambleton", which includes the following:
+- 1.2 The NPPF encourages each Council to publish a Local Enforcement Plan to show how it will manage enforcement proactively, in a way that is appropriate to its area.
+This Plan sets out how Hambleton District Council will: - (a) Monitor compliance with planning decisions; - (b) Investigate alleged cases of unauthorised development; and - (c) Take action where it is appropriate to do so. - 1.3 It is also important that the service is delivered in a way that is responsive to the needs of business, in line with the Council's aim to be "business friendly".
+Enforcement allegations often concern business activity and whilst all allegations must be investigated and steps taken where it is expedient to do so, the Council must seek to understand the likely impact of proposed action on business and only take such action where is it necessary and in the public interest.
+That is consistent with this more specific aim of the emerging Council Business Plan: "To ensure that the Planning Service supports the sustainable economic growth and development of the District." - 1.4 The Core Strategy for Hambleton District's Local Development Framework sets out a "Vision for Hambleton", which includes the following:

-"The development of vibrant and prosperous market towns and sustainable rural communities will have been supported. ....
-This will have been achieved in ways that reduce the impact of society on the environment, improve the quality of design of the built environment and protect and enhance Hambleton's environmental assets..."
+"The development of vibrant and prosperous market towns and sustainable rural communities will have been supported. ....This will have been achieved in ways that reduce the impact of society on the environment, improve the quality of design of the built environment and protect and enhance Hambleton's environmental assets..."